Yggdrasill501/QuanCompZ/Readme.md

-# Zion Py
+# QuanCompZ

-A zig interpreter/runtime for python 3.11
+A C compiler for quatum computers in Zig